Mag 07 Review - Does This Cleansing Supplement Work? Are side effects and ineffectiveness deal breakers?

 It’s been a long journey but I feel I’m now qualified to advise you on whether or not to take Mag 07.
 We delved into the ingredients, side effects, customer service and scientific research.
 Additionally, we scrutinized hundreds of consumer comments and reviews.
 We then refined and condensed to give you the info you need.

-First off, Mag 07 ingredients include ozonated magnesium oxide and potassium citrate.
-The recommended serving is up to five capsules prior to bed for 10 days, which supposedly increases weight-loss.
-One of the benefits is the availability of the supplement.
+First off, Mag 07 is a digestive system cleanser.The ingredients are elemental magnesium and potassium .
+The recommended serving is up to five capsules per day, prior to bed, for 10 days.
+The supplement supposedly cleanses the body and possibly helps you lose weight.
+One of the benefits is product availability.

 Our first concern deals with Mag 07 side effects.
 “Magnesium and potassium are often used in laxative or diuretic supplements,” said our Research Editor.
 “You should not take a product like this for more than a couple days as there are issues associated with long-term use.”